skaski/skaski.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am the founding director of [ELLIS Institue Finland](https://ellisinstitute.fi), a Machine Learning Professor operating 50-50 in the UK and Finland.
+I am the founding director of [ELLIS Institute Finland](https://ellisinstitute.fi), a Machine Learning Professor operating 50-50 in the UK and Finland.
 In Finland I also lead the Finnish Center for Artificial Intelligence [FCAI](https://fcai.fi),